 Simply put, mediation is a structured negotiation process in which an independent person (the mediator) will assist you and your ex-partner identify and assess options for resolution and negotiate an agreement, following which it can become legally binding.

 The key characteristics of mediation is that time is of the essence.
-Mediation will typically go for one day which brings a sense of urgency to resolve matters which can prove to be very effective.
+The mediation will typically go for one day which brings a sense of urgency to resolve matters which can prove to be very effective.

 Obviously, a mediation is substantially less expensive than the alternative of going to court.
-Mediation will cost between $2,500 and $5,000 depending upon the complexity as opposed to $125,000 upwards if your matter is complex.
+The mediation will cost between $2,500 and $5,000 depending upon the complexity as opposed to $125,000 upwards if your matter is complex.
 (Please note that research has found that the longer family law disputes linger the worse they get).

 Basically, Arbitration is the closest to court intervention out of all the alternative options to litigation.
 It has been explained metaphorically as choosing a private hospital, as opposed to a public hospital, where you choose your own specialists.